raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ---
-title: Auto-Vivifying Hashes in JavaScript (unfinished)
+title: Auto-Vivifying Hashes in JavaScript
 tags: [recursion,allonge]
----

-*Note: This is an unfinished work.
-Feel free to read and/or share it, but please do not post it to discussion sites like Hacker News or Reddit until this disclaimer has been removed.
-Thank you.*

 ---

 In [Why Y?
 Deriving the Y Combinator in JavaScript], we derived the Why Bird and Y Combinator from the Mockingbird, a recursive combinator we first saw in [To Grok a Mockingbird].